tzahola/CatalystPopoverBug/README.md

 # CatalystPopoverBug
 Demonstration project for a bug in iOS 14.2 and macOS 11.0.1 when using UIKit popovers via Catalyst.

-This bug was reported to Apple as `FB8909496`.
+This bug was reported to Apple via feedbackassistant.apple.com as `FB8909496`.

 # Usage